Primitive reflexes: Adaptive value of reflexes

 Reflexes vary in utility.
 Some reflexes hold a survival value (e.g., the rooting reflex, which helps a breastfed infant find the mother's nipple).
 Babies display the rooting reflex only when they are hungry and touched by another person, not when they touch themselves.
 There are a few reflexes that likely assisted in the survival of babies during human evolutionary past (e.g., the Moro reflex).
 Other reflexes such as sucking and grabbing help establish gratifying interaction between parents and infants.
 They can encourage a parent to respond with love and affection, and to feed their child more competently.
 In addition, it helps parents to comfort their infant while allowing the baby to control distress and the amount of stimulation they receive.

 Sucking reflex

-The sucking reflex is common to all mammals and is present at birth.
+The sucking reflex is common to all mammals and is present at birth(gestational age of appearance 32 to 36 weeks).
 It is linked with the rooting reflex and breastfeeding.
 It causes the child to instinctively suck anything that touches the roof of their mouth and simulates the way a child naturally eats.
 There are two stages of the action: